Who were the enigmatic Etruscans?

 There are thought to have been 12 autonomous city states in the Etruscan Confederation, from Veio close to Rome in the south up to Volterra in the north, each with their own distinct cultural and artistic identity.
 They may not have had a strong political alliance and it is argued that this is why the Romans came to dominate them with relative ease in the later centuries, absorbing many of their artistic and architectural influences.

 A number of our hiking tours in Italy touch on this ancient history.
 Our Lucca, Volterra and the Island of Elba tour takes us to the hill-top town of Volterra, which has a fascinating Etruscan museum, full of funeral urns, pottery, ceramics and bronze sculptures.
 Our Etruscan Trails in Central Italy tour explores the important necropolis at Cerveteri, as well as many of the characteristic sunken Etruscan roads and trails leading to Orvieto.
 In Umbria, on the other side of the Tiber River, the Etruscans shared the region with another major tribe known as the Umbri, and our Medieval Umbria tour finishes in the town of Gubbio which was a flourishing settlement of the Umbri people.

-We are already taking expressions of interest for our 2022 European tours and, at this time, we are not asking for deposits.
-If you would like to walk in the footsteps of this ancient civilization then our Etruscan Trails tour departs on 6th May and the Lucca tour departs on 26th May.
+If you would like to walk in the footsteps of this ancient civilization then our Etruscan Trails tour departs on 12th May 2023 and the Lucca tour departs on 11th May 2023.